-The principal purpose of the International Theological Council (ITC) (formerly known as the International Doctrine Council) is to serve the General and the global Salvation Army by being faithful custodians of Army doctrinal positions, whether those positions are to be found in the eleven Articles of Faith, in official Army publications, or in formal statements approved by the General.
+The principal purpose of the International Theological Council (ITC) (formerly International Doctrine Council) is to serve the General and the global Salvation Army by being faithful custodians of Army doctrinal positions, whether those positions are to be found in the eleven Articles of Faith, in official Army publications, or in formal statements approved by the General.

 The Purposes of the ITC